JosephNaberhaus/8-bit-computer-programmer/README.md

 ## Instruction Set

+The instruction set is my own invention.
+The following is a brief overview of its features.

 ### Register Selection

 Each instruction takes ones or more register selection arguments.
 Each one will correspond to one of the four registers availible.
 The notation is the `$` symbol followed by the number 1-4 for the register number (e.g. `$1`, `$2`, `$3`, or `$4`).
 Inputs to an instruction can also choose to use an immediate value instead of a register.
 This is notated by the `$i` symbol.
-If an instruction uses an immediate value the final argument must be the value.
-This number must be between 0 and 255.
-If you wanted a signed number, you need to manually find the corresponding bit pattern for an unsigned 8-bit number.
+If an instruction uses an immediate value the **final** argument must be a number between 0 and 255.
+For signed numbers, you will need to manually convert the bit pattern of a 2s complement number into an unsigned number.

 ### Comments